 Another great advantage of these flexible solar panels for RVs is that they are 70% lighter than a normal solar panel.
-This RV solar panel kit weighs just 4.7lbs, and others are usually around 17-18lbs.
+This RV solar kit weighs just 4.7lbs, and others are usually around 17-18lbs.

-Installing these solar panels is simple and easy but the wires are a bit difficult to route.
-On the back of the panel, you’ll find a waterproof sealed junction box but there is no installation kit included, so you’ll have to buy them separately.
+Installing these RV solar panels is simple and easy but the wires are a bit difficult to route.
+On the back of the solar panel, you’ll find a waterproof sealed junction box but there is no installation kit included, so you’ll have to buy them separately.

-The panels come with an 18-month guarantee, which is handy because some of them wear out after 6 months to a year.
+These solar panel kits come with an 18-month guarantee, which is handy because some of them wear out after 6 months to a year.

-The panels are extremely thin and light, which makes installation easy as pie.
+These solar panel kits are extremely thin and light, which makes installation easy as pie.
 Unfortunately, the full installation kit is not included and you’ll have to buy one separately.

-You might think that being so thin would affect the durability of the panel but this is not the case.
-These solar panels can handle winds up to to 2400 Pa and snow loads of up to 5400 Pa.
+You might think that being so thin would affect the durability of the solar panel but this is not the case.
+These RV solar panels can handle winds up to to 2400 Pa and snow loads of up to 5400 Pa.
 So you can be confident taking these into any weather conditions.

 The Newpowa Solar Panel Module comes in a smaller dimension with higher-efficiency cells than most other panels out there.
 Plus they come with a 25-year transferable power output warranty, so if they ever start slowing down, you can send them in to be fixed or upgraded.

-The panels are polycrystalline making them more affordable but a little less efficient than monocrystalline.
+The solar panels are polycrystalline making them more affordable but a little less efficient than monocrystalline.
 This is made up for with the high-efficiency cells though.
 The panels are durable and can handle a snow load of up to 5400Pa and winds to 2400 Pa.